-The Central Park SummerStage in New York City hosts numerous dance, spoken word, and music events throughout the summer.
-Many of the events are free, although others require advance tickets.
+This performing artist series brings together the best musicians not just from New York City but the entire world.
+There are dance, spoken word, and music events.
+Many of the events are free. although others require advance tickets.

 SummerStage is an outdoor venue located at Rumsey Playfield (East 72nd Street off Fifth Avenue) inside Central Park.
 The closest subway is the 6 train to 68th Street.
 You can easily enter the park on 69th Street and 5th Avenue.